International researchers

 Planning a career

-The Hamburg Research Academy offers events on career opportunities for doctoral and postdoctoral researchers.
+- The Hamburg Research Academy offers events on career opportunities for doctoral and postdoctoral researchers.

-The Make It in Germany initiative is an information portal for international experts who wish to work in Germany.
+- The Make It in Germany initiative is an information portal for international experts who wish to work in Germany.

-The network Integration through Qualification informs and advises international students and graduates who wish to found a business in Germany.
+- The network Integration through Qualification informs and advises international students and graduates who wish to found a business in Germany.

 Developing skills

-Whether you wish to develop your transferable skills or gain teaching experience, our broad range of courses can help you take the next steps.Taking part in our seminars is also a good opportunity to meet other researchers with similar questions and exchange ideas.
+Whether you wish to develop your transferable skills or gain teaching experience, broad range of courses offered at the University of Hamburg and partner institutions can help you take the next steps.
+Taking part in the seminars is also a good opportunity to meet other researchers with similar questions and exchange ideas.

-HR Development: advice, workshops on transferable skills, talks
+- HR Development: Advice, workshops on transferable skills, talks.

-CareerCenter: seminars, workshops, advice on starting a career, and application document reviews
+- Career & Qualification Center (CQC): Seminars, workshops, advice on starting a career, application document reviews.

-State and University Library (Stabi): Tours and workshops in the Stabi and the department libraries
+- State and University Library (Stabi): Tours and workshops in the Stabi and the department libraries.

 Information on your doctoral studies